3DCoded/Happy-Hare/Toolchange-Movement.md

 <br>

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Return To Print Movement

 How the toolhead returns to the print has three options contolled by the `variable_restore_xy_pos` variable in `mmu_macro_vars.cfg`:

 ### "last"
 This is the default option and will cause the toolhead to be returned to the **last postion** it was at when the toolchange was issued  before giving control back to the slicer generated code.
 The exact movement is as follows:
 - As a safety step the toolhead Z-height is restored to tool change plane if necessary (this allows for some fault tolerence of user supplied extensions)
 - Toolhead travels to the last X,Y position at `variable_travel_speed` speed
-- Finally Toolhead Z-height is restored onto the print internally by Happy Hare (undoing `z_hop_height_toolchange` if set) or by slicer g-code
+- Finally Toolhead Z-height is restored onto the print (and un-retract applied) internally by Happy Hare (undoing `z_hop_height_toolchange` if set) or by slicer g-code

 ### "none"
 In this option the Z-height is restored first to the print height defined at the start of toolchange but no X,Y movement occurs.
 The specific movements are: